merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 As expected, the nitrogen fixation module is there.

-Right next to the nitrogen fixation module is an unusual sounding metabolic pathway, Lactosylceramide biosynthesis, which is 50% complete in all of the other genomes.Lactosylceramides are a type of glycosphingolipid, not very well studied in Cyanobacteria (except for some work investigating sphingolipid roles in plant-microbe symbiotic interactions [(Heaver, Johnson and Ley 2018)](https://doi.org/10.1016/j.mib.2017.12.011)), so perhaps it is not this exact pathway that is relevant, but rather some of the enzymes in it.
+Right next to the nitrogen fixation module is an unusual sounding metabolic pathway, Lactosylceramide biosynthesis, which is 50% complete in all of the other genomes.
+Lactosylceramides are a type of glycosphingolipid, not very well studied in Cyanobacteria (except for some work investigating sphingolipid roles in plant-microbe symbiotic interactions [(Heaver, Johnson and Ley 2018)](https://doi.org/10.1016/j.mib.2017.12.011)), so perhaps it is not this exact pathway that is relevant, but rather some of the enzymes in it.
 Indeed, if you look at the details of M00066 in the long-format output file, you will see that only one enzyme is annotated in these genomes: ceramide glucosyltransferase (K00720).
 Unfortunately, this enzyme is also not well studied in bacteria, so we don't have much literature backup for interpreting the lack of this function in *T. miru* and *T. nobis*.
 Maybe a sphingolipid expert will see this one day and look into it. :)

 ### Using custom metabolic modules